mk-fg/rtl8812au/README.rst

   vht_capab=[SHORT-GI-80][MAX-MPDU-11454][MAX-A-MPDU-LEN-EXP7]

-Note that LDPC/STBC/Beamforming should be enabled for AP/STA implicitly, if dongle/driver support these, and can be checked by grepping "RTW: Current STA" in dmesg after connection (vs flags in rtw_vht.c).
+Note that LDPC/STBC/Beamforming should be enabled for AP/STA implicitly, if dongle/driver support these, and can be checked by grepping "RTW: Current STA" in dmesg (with debug logging enabled) after connection (vs flags in rtw_vht.c).

 Same as for test results, these aren't necessarily supported by all dongles, and some dongles might allow e.g. 160MHz or 80+80 channel widths